Prosecutor: Officer who shot armed motorist was justified

 The shotgun blast Monday night killed a volunteer firefighter who had stopped to help, Jacob Tyler McClanahan, 24, of Corydon.

+Indiana State Police on Wednesday identified the officer as Reserve Officer Zachary Holly of the Palmyra Police Department.

-The unidentified reserve police officer who has been with the Palmyra Police Department for about four years has taken a voluntary leave of absence, the newspaper reported.
+Holly, who has been with the Palmyra Police Department for about four years, has taken a voluntary leave of absence, the newspaper reported.

 It remains unclear why Moore opened fire on the others.

-After the officer arrived at the scene along on State Road 135, he asked Moore if he had any weapons, and Moore said he was carrying a small pocket knife.
+After Holly arrived at the scene along on State Road 135, he asked Moore if he had any weapons, and Moore said he was carrying a small pocket knife.
 Moore didn’t mention he had a gun inside of the vehicle, Schalk said.

-The officer asked Moore to put the knife back inside of his vehicle, Schalk said.
+Holly asked Moore to put the knife back inside of his vehicle, Schalk said.

 “As soon as Mr. Moore reached inside of his vehicle, he pulled out a shotgun, immediately firing a round at the officer,” Schalk said.